sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 ---
-title: How to send an email with dynamic transactional templates
-seo: dynamic templates, getting started, SendGrid, transactional email
-  title: How to send an email with dynamic transactional templates
+layout: page
 weight: 100
-layout: page
+title: How to send an email with Dynamic Transactional Templates
 navigation:
   show: false
-  description: SendGrid's dynamic transactional templates allow senders to easily send custom content.
+seo:
+  title: How to send an email with Dynamic Transactional Templates
+  override: true
+  description:
 ---

 - [Before you begin](#-Before-you-begin)